 A few days later, the crowd was with the Hungarian water polo team in its match against the Soviet Union which became known as the Blood In the Water Match.
 The game became rough and, when a Hungarian was forced to leave the pool with blood streaming from a cut over his eye, a riot almost broke out.
 But police restored order, and the game was called early, with Hungary leading 4–0.
 The Hungarians went on to win the Gold Medal.

 At the end of the calendar year, Time magazine named the Hungarian Freedom Fighters their Men of the Year.
 This was before they made the distinction "Person (or People) of the Year," although women had been recognized as such before.

 November 4, 1650: Willem Henrik, Prins van Oranje, Graaf van Nassau is born in The Hague, the Netherlands, the son of William II, Prince of Orange and Stadtholder of the Netherlands.
 He became Stadtholder upon his father's death in 1672.
-As a result of the "Glorious Revolution" in Great Britain in 1688, he, married to Mary Stuart, Protestant daughter of the ousted Catholic King James II, was named King William III.
+He married to Mary Stuart, Protestant daughter of the ousted Catholic British King James II.
+As a result of the "Glorious Revolution" in Great Britain in 1688, the British Parliament named him King William III.
 He resigned until his death in 1702.

 The Protestants called him King Billy.
 Early in his reign, the Battle of the Boyne was fought in what is today Northern Ireland, and the Protestants won.
 To this day, it is a sore spot on the Emerald Isle.
 It is even invoked in the rivalry between soccer giants in Glasgow, Scotland: Rangers, the Protestant club, vs. Celtic, the Catholic club.